 This Article Answered The Following Money Questions:

-- can i cash in my life insurance policy to pay off debt
+- shoukd i cash in half my whole life to pay off debt?

 - should i take a loan on my insurance policy